Vishy204/Error_422-Unprocessable_Entity_techkriti_finance_hack/README.md

 _**Important:** This system is designed to work for **any company in India** and is **not limited to just three companies as mentioned in the original problem statement.**_

 ## Demo Video
-Please wait for 10 min.
-Video uploading
+Please wait for 10 min video is uploading
-A demo video showcasing the complete workflow is available [here](#) (Upload your video link here).

 ## Workflow Image
 ![Workflow](images/Flowchart.png)